martpie/elzara/content/projects/duality-between-words-and-between-worlds.md

 The second work continues this exploration of duality.
 A delicate metal net embodies fragility and resistance at once — its shining fragments recall fleeting moments of beauty and hope, yet its form is bent and marked by trauma.
 Suspended between parallel realities, the piece reflects the constant tension of exile: joy mixed with sorrow, presence shadowed by absence.
 This duality of situation — the safety of a new home and the pain of separation — defines our present.
 Every moment of happiness carries the weight of what cannot be shared with loved ones left behind, in places we may never return to.
 It holds both hope and loss, never fully one, never fully the other.

-You can read or listen  the story by visitinhg the exhibition in Helmhaus Zurich
+You can read or listen the story by visiting the exhibition in Helmhaus Zurich.

 ![](/uploads/photo_2025-10-04_17-58-35%20%282%29.webp)